hasura/graphql-engine/rfcs/remote-schema-permissions.md

 one which takes permissions for a single type (of any type) and adds them together to yield the final schema?
 4. How will it work with remote joins?
 5. How will it work with multiple roles?
-6. Implementation: how do we generate input types for each field when there are presets (currently input types are shared across fields)?
+6. Implementation: how do we generate new input objects (per field) when there are presets on input objects (since input objects can be shared across fields)?
+Possible solutions:
+  - Remove the whole argument (Reduces filter capabilities on the field)
+  - Keep the original type, override any user given values with the permission preset during execution (May confuse the user during dev)
-Possible solution: Suffix type name, field name and role name to the role-based type
+  - Create unique types by stripping the preset paths e.g. suffix type name, field name and role name to the original type (This can potentially ruin the schema)

+I think 2. seems the best and we can throw a permission error if a preset argument is supplied by the user during runtime validation.